-As a painter, he always enjoys making live sketches of his neighborhood, some of which are later developed in the studio as oil paintings.
-There is always a lot to capture: interesting buildings, street scenes.
-And temporary or permanent art installations: Kehinde Wiley’s Rumors of War on Times Square, the new Big Button in the Garment District, or mosaics in the subway stations, such as Nick Cave’s Soundsuits.
+There is always a lot to capture: interesting buildings, street scenes, and temporary or permanent art installations such as Kehinde Wiley’s Rumors of War on Times Square, the new Big Button in the Garment District, or Nick Cave’s Soundsuits on subway stations mosaics.

-In a fast changing environment, he documents some of the neighborhood landmarks, including the Lincoln Tunnel, the New York Times building, or the Port Authority Bus Terminal.
-As the Bus Terminal may soon be revamped, he decided to celebrate the current building, reimagining it as a Roman bath in the style of the old Penn Station.
+In Manhattan’s fast changing environment, Lère documents the action taking place on his neighborhood landmarks.
+As the Port Authority Bus Terminal may soon be revamped, he decided to celebrate the current building, reimagining it as a Roman bath in the style of the old Penn Station.
 Inspired by George Bellows documenting the Penn Station excavations over a century ago, he added some of the kids Bellows portrayed in other paintings.

 At the end of December 2022, some of his Manhattan paintings were shown on over 1,900 LinkNYC digital kiosks across the five boroughs of New York City, as part of the Art On Link program, an initiative developed by the City of New York.